 When I get fidgety and anxious and desperate to direct my outcome, I will think about the deliciousness of that perfectly ripe avocado.

 BUT, there is GOOD NEWS.
 There may be surprises ahead, good surprises and probably more unwelcome surprises too.
-But there is comfort in knowing that Gods got them too.
-The victory has been won.
+But there is comfort in knowing that the victory has been won.
 Blessed Assurance.

 So yes…the middle may continue to be messy, the refining stage difficult, the ripening process long, BUT… God’s word has given us all access to the final page of His book.
 I’ve read it.
 And I know how His story ends.
 God wins.
 And because I trust Him and know Him, I win too.
 And live happily ever after, eternally.
 That, is the big red bow we can all look forward to.
 It will be worth it.
 God promises.